yixuan228/air-pollution-mobility-research-project/docs/Exploratory-Data-Analysis.md

 We calculated pairwise Pearson correlation coefficients among the selected variables.
 The correlation matrix quantifies linear relationships, where values range from -1 (perfect negative) to +1 (perfect positive).
 Strong positive correlations suggest shared spatial patterns or common underlying causes.
 Weak or negative correlations may point to inverse relationships or independent dynamics.

-The resulting matrix is \textit{visualised} using heatmaps to facilitate interpretation.
+The resulting matrix is visualised using heatmaps to facilitate interpretation.
 This allows us to:

-\begin{enumerate}
-    \item Identify variables with the strongest associations to NO\textsubscript{2}.
+1. Identify variables with the strongest associations to NO2.

-    \item Detect multicollinearity, which informs feature selection in modeling.
+2. Detect multicollinearity, which informs feature selection in modeling.

-    \item Understand cross-variable interactions that shape pollution distribution.
+3. Understand cross-variable interactions that shape pollution distribution.
-\end{enumerate}

 This correlation analysis supports subsequent explanatory modeling and helps prioritise key predictors for intervention or policy consideration.
 The results are attached in the Appendix as Figures 5 and 6.